CodeStory/lab-docker/README.md

 without changing its code.
 That's neat!

 Our idea is to introduce an additional micro-service between the `web` and the `java` rest api.
-This new component is called the `words-dispatcher`.
-It's a Go based web server that will later help dispatch word queries to multiple `words-java` backends.
+This new component is a Go based web server that will later help dispatch word queries to multiple java REST backends.

-Thanks to a new [compose file](docker-compose-v2.yml), we are able to insert the `words-dispatcher` service between the `web` service and the `words-java` service without touching our application code.

-## How is that possible?

-The `web` expectation is that a `words` host exists on the network and that it will be able to connect to it via port `8080`.

-Thanks to the `links` configuration, we are able to connect the `web` service to the `words-java` service using the `words` DNS name.

-Also, thanks to the `expose` configuration, the `words-java` service will be reachable on port `8080` by the other services.
-Because the `8080` port is not exposed to the host but only the the other containers, we could have multiple services running on the port coexist on the same host.

-This last point is very important because now we want to insert a new service between the `web` and the `words-java`.
-This service runs on the same `8080` port.

-All we have to do is:

-- Change the `links` configuration of the `web` service so that when it connects to `words` host, it reaches `words-dispatcher` instead of `words-java`.
-- Set the `links` configuration of the `words-dispatcher` service to connect it to `words-java`.
-- Both `words-dispatcher` and `words-java` will expose their `8080` port to the other containers but it's not an issue because as it is not published to the host, they can co-exist on the same host.

 ## Let's use the application